Emergency fund: how much to save and how to build it

 - Calculate your monthly essential costs (housing, basic food, transport, health, and minimum debt payments).

-- Set progressive milestones: 1 month, 2 months, then your full target.
+- Set progressive milestones: 1 month, 2 months, then your full target (3–6 months or more for your profile).

 - Schedule an automatic transfer on payday so progress does not depend on motivation.